r0mainp/concrete-datastore/docs/fr/api-routes.md

 <!-- As explained in the introduction, Concrete Datastore consumes a datamodel definition in order to generate an API giving acess to the instances of the datastore.
 For each model, Concrete Datastore generates andpoints that allow a user to perform **CRUD** methods.
 This endpoint is a `kebab-case` (lower case with hyphens) of the model's name.
 For example if you have a model named `MyModel`, the API endpoint will be `my-model`. -->

-Comme expliqué dans l'introduction, Concrete Datastore utilise un modèle de données défini afin de générer une API donnant accès aux instances du datastore.
+Comme expliqué dans l'introduction, Concrete Datastore utilise une modélisation définie afin de générer une API donnant accès aux instances du datastore.
 Pour chaque modèle, Concrete Datastore génère des endpoints qui permettent à l'utilisateur d'effectuer des méthodes **CRUD**.
 Ce endpoint sont des `kebab-case` (en minuscule avec des tirets) du nom du model.
 Par exemple si un model est nommé `MyModel`, l'endpoint de l'API sera `my-model`.

 <!-- For each model, Concrete Datastore exposes two routes accepting different methods: -->